The Problem

 Classic ASP applications written in VBScript are facing an existential threat — not because ASP itself is broken, but because Microsoft is removing VBScript from Windows entirely.

-Classic ASP relies on VBScript as its scripting engine.
+Classic ASP relied on VBScript as its scripting engine.
 No VBScript means no Classic ASP.
 For organisations and developers running ASP applications that still work perfectly fine and serve real users, this is a serious problem.

 ASPPY is the answer.